‘Gone too soon’ – creative community mourns Vanna Girod

 “She was wonderful, sparkly, bubbly, full of life and energy,” said Dieffenthaller, who worked with Girod on a past project.
 “Its super sad that she’s gone so soon and under such dubious circumstances.
 She will definitely be missed.”

-The singer made techno-styled music in her early 20s, including Feels Good with producer Kevash Singh, also known as LAZAbeam in 2012, Fly Me Away in 2013, and Masquerade in 2016.
+The singer made techno-styled music in her early 20s, including Feels Good with producer Keshav Singh, also known as LAZAbeam, in 2012, Fly Me Away in 2013, and Masquerade in 2016.

 Photographer Gary Jordan told Newsday on Wednesday Girod was a light to the world.
 “She’s accomplished so much in her life, travelling internationally, singing, performing, writing.
 She was a model, actress, and DJ.
 Amazing multi-talented young lady.”